I want to replace my guitar's wiring, would it make a difference?

 Capacitors are used as part of our guitar's tone control.
 Capacitors are measured by farads, and each are rated at a specific farad and a level of voltage.
 Now, voltage doesn't matter too much when it comes to guitar circuits, your guitar doesn't need anything over 100v ultimately, but there is no harm in installing a 500v or 600v if needs be or it's what you have to hand to install.
 In fact, I've found most tone capacitors for guitar circuits are rated around that voltage anyway.
 Farads, however will effect the tonal response and I'll get onto that momentarily.

-Perhaps the most popular choice of capacitor, (and the most popular for cork sniffing discussions) is a paper in oil capacitor.
-I have tried so many brands and options, and truth be told, it was very hard to notice a substantial difference between them and you can, unnecessarily spend a lot of money on premium ones.
-Again, no real right or wrong here, if your budget allows you to go crazy on capacitor choices and you get enjoyment from doing so, no one can tell you not too, certainly not me!
+Perhaps the most popular choice of capacitor, (and the most popular for cork sniffing discussions on forums) is a paper in oil capacitor.
+Again, no real right or wrong here, if your budget allows you to splash out on capacitor choices and you get enjoyment from doing so, no one can tell you not too, certainly not me!
 I too have experimented with very high end capacitors, as well as offering them as custom upgrade options over the years, but I've decided now to keep it more simple as it can be overwhelming to choose between them all, that is if cost alone doesn't make the decision for you.